 Must-have computer accessories: external hard drive

-Personally, I edit a lot of audio and some video, so all of my media files are stored and backed-up to physical drives.
-I have been using Seagate Backup Plus drives for over two years now with no complaints.
-They come in different sizes and colours and can inexpensively add up to 5TB of storage to your home machine.
+I edit a lot of podcasts, so all of my audio files are stored and backed-up to external drives.
+I have been using Seagate Backup Plus drives for over three years now with no complaints.
+You get good value with these drives and they come in different sizes and colours.
+Devices like these can inexpensively add terabytes of storage to PC (or Mac).

 If like me, you have a desktop monitor without a built-in webcam, you will have to purchase one separately.
 Thankfully, even the most inexpensive devices may give you all of the options you need.
 If you or someone you love streams on Twitch or Mixer, the Logitech C920 is a great webcam.
 I have a previous generation of the C920 and many years later it still works just as it did when I first bought it.
 It supports 1080p30 video and even packs a dual microphone array onboard if you aren’t using a USB microphone.
 The quality is good enough in a pinch.